qpdf/qpdf/README-windows.txt

 QPDF is known to build and pass its test suite with mingw (latest version tested: gcc 4.6.2), mingw64 (latest version tested: 4.7.0) and Microsoft Visual C++ 2010, both 32-bit and 64-bit versions.
-MSYS plus ActivateState Perl is required to build as well in order to get make and other related tools.
+MSYS plus ActiveState Perl is required to build as well in order to get make and other related tools.
 While it is possible that Cygwin could be used to build native Windows versions of qpdf, this configuration has not been tested recently.